 (b) For a "retirant member," the petition must be signed by at least fifty retired members of the class that is the subject of the election, with at least ten signers from each of at least five counties of the state (i.e. county of residence).

-(5) Persons filing nominating petitions who wish to submit a black and white photograph of himself or herself for reproduction in the ballot must deliver such photograph to the offices of OP& F not later than the deadline referenced in paragraph (C)(4) of this rule.
-OP& F and the elections administrator chosen by OP& F (the "elections administrator") reserve the right to crop the photograph in their sole and absolute discretion.
+(5) Persons filing nominating petitions who wish to submit a black and white photograph of himself or herself for reproduction in the ballot must deliver such photograph to the offices of OP&F not later than the deadline referenced in paragraph (C)(4) of this rule.
+OP&F and the independent elections administrator chosen by OP&F reserve the right to crop the photograph in their sole and absolute discretion.

-(7) All petitions shall be certified by the independent elections administrator under contract with OP& F or by the office of the Ohio secretary of state and shall be subject to an audit by the secretary of state.
-In the event that there is a discrepancy between the certification by the officer of the retirement system and the results of the review and audit by the secretary of state, the determination of the secretary of state shall control and final.
+(7) All petitions shall be certified by the independent elections administrator under contract with OP&F or by the office of the Ohio secretary of state and shall be subject to an audit by the secretary of state.
+In the event that there is a discrepancy between the certification by the independent elections administrator and the results of the review and audit by the secretary of state, the determination of the secretary of state shall control and final.

 (8) In case of a contested election, the names of the qualified candidates shall be placed on the ballot for election.

 (D) Certification on eligibility.
 In addition to filing the required nominating petitions, all candidates must file a certification of eligibility in the form approved by the board of trustees that confirms that the person is not ineligible to run for election to the board of trustees for any of the reasons outlined in section 742.046 of the Revised Code.
 This certificate of eligibility must be filed in the office of OP&F not later than four p.m. on the first Monday of April of the year of the election.

 (1) The independent elections administrator will prepare and mail out the ballots containing the names and photographs of candidates who filed the required nominating petitions and certificate of eligibility, as certified by the independent elections administrator or the officer of the secretary of state, as the case may be.